Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

 The advantage function $A_{\pi_i}(s_t,a_{i,t}|\pi)$ measures the benefit of taking action $a_{i,t}$ in state $s_t$ for agent $i$ under the joint policy $\pi$.
-It quantifies how much better or worse it is to choose action $a_{i,t}$ compared to the average expected return of all actions in that state.
+It quantifies how much better or worse it is to choose action $a_{i,t}$ compared to the average expected return of all actions in that state, similar to the concept of regret \cite{jin2018regret}.
 Hence, the advantage function is defined as the difference between the Q-value function $Q_{\pi_i}(s_t, a_{i,t}|\pi)$ and the state-value function $V_{\pi_i}(s_t|\pi)$.

 \paragraph{MAS Objective} The objective $J_i(\cdot)$ of agent $i$ is expressed as maximizing the expected return, where trajectories $\tau$ are sampled from the dynamics model distribution $p_{\pi}(\tau)$ following a joint policy $\pi$.